narenkram/steadfast-monorepo/readme.md

 ### What works?
 (Updated on 02-07-2024)
 👉 All these basic operations now work well for both brokers:

+- ✅ kill switch
 - ✅ buy/sell
 - ✅ cancel orders
 - ✅ place limit
 - ✅ select strikes
 - ✅ close all positions

+#### Note:
+kill switch works on client side only, you will still be able to trade from your broker terminal.

 # App Screenshots